-Include the job title in subject line of e-mail or on FAX cover sheet
+TO APPLY: Include the job title in subject line of e-mail or on your fax cover sheet.

 Email: email@example.com (preferred)

-Persons of color and formerly homeless individuals are encouraged to apply
+No telephone inquiries please.
+Persons of color and formerly homeless individuals are encouraged to apply.

 POSITION SUMMARY: The GCFP Part-Time Driver works with the GCFP Program Assistant to ensure that the GCFP vehicle is in good working order, and is responsible for ensuring timely delivery of meals.
 As with other members of the GCFP program team, the GCFP Part-Time Driver collaborates with volunteers to assist in distribution of meals to clients at the site.
 The GCFP Part-Time Driver performs job duties consistent with the mission and goals of the Coalition for the Homeless and the terms of the HPNAP agreement with the New York State Department of Health.

 QUALIFICATIONS: A High School degree or GED is required.
 Valid NYS driver's license with no moving vehicle violations required.
-Two years of related experience in driving experience in a human services setting, strongly desired. *Ability to work 4:00 PM - 7:00 PM schedule Monday - Friday.
-The Part-Time Driver may be required from time-to-time to provide coverage in the vent of a volunteer driver's absence.
+Two years of related experience in driving experience in a human services setting, strongly desired. *Ability to work 4:00 PM - 7:00 PM Weds, Thurs, Fri, Sat, and Sun (Mon & Tues off).
+The Part-Time Driver may be asked from time-to-time to provide coverage on some Mondays and Tuesdays in the event of a volunteer driver's absence.

-Salary: $13.50 per hour (This is a part-time opportunity not to exceed 20 hours per week on a regular basis.)
+Salary: $13.50 per hour (This is a part-time opportunity not to exceed 15-20 hours per week.)
+This position does not have company-sponsored benefits.

 Include the job title in subject line of e-mail or on your fax cover sheet.